-It is also recommended that the returning household member avoid interacting with elderly household members or persons in the household with underlying medical conditions.
+If the area you visited experienced a large outbreak, it's recommended you follow self-isolation guidelines for 14 days and avoid interacting with elderly household members or persons in the household with underlying medical conditions.

 No. We're seeing COVID-19 in every municipality.
 We're all in this together and we all need to take precautions to protect ourselves and our community.

 Regardless of where you live in Niagara, it's important for all community members to continue doing their part in preventing the spread of COVID-19 by following these simple steps.
 COVID-19 doesn't respect municipal boundaries or land borders.
 Our COVID-19 statistics show what municipality confirmed cases live, but this doesn't necessarily mean this is also where they were exposed.